DavidDev21/2017-Internship/README.md

 # 2017-Internship

-Just some code that I still have during summer internship at FSM
+Just some code that I still have during summer internship at Full Stack Modular